Norman2115/stake-and-snake/README.md

 The game is a prototype.
 If you spot any mathematical miscalculations...
 Just pretend it’s abstract art and move on.

 ## Scroll (Scroll Sepolia)
+Our game Stake & Snake leverages Scroll’s zkEVM to provide a low-cost, and scalable gaming experience.
+Scroll balances the trilemma by scaling Ethereum’s throughput and scalability while preserving its decentralization and security.
+This makes it very suitable for high demand applications like Web 3 Gaming.

 * SnakeFactory
   * Factory contract that deploys contracts to manage Lobby and Tournament Games (Verified).
   * [0xE04aD003257688aF5fbe34f80D26D3e1463Bc41C](https://sepolia.scrollscan.com/address/0xE04aD003257688aF5fbe34f80D26D3e1463Bc41C)